3 Credit Courses: (Full descriptions are below.)

 Investigation of the broad range of cultural experiences to be encountered at Ithaca College.
-We attend live cultural events and talk and write about them.
-The course works to broaden students’ participation in the rich cultural life on campus and encourage them to become lifelong patrons of live cultural events.
+We attend live cultural events and discuss and write about them.
+Open only to students in the Ithaca College Honors Program.

 Offers students a structured platform to investigate the relationship between food and communication.
 The course is designed for students that are passionate about food, but have little to no background in communication.
 It provides an introduction into the role of communication across the food and hospitality professions.
 Students will examine various functions, events, campaigns, and media through active participation, writing, discussing, and reading.
 Open only to students in the Ithaca College Honors Program.

 The Politics of Hamilton (Shevory, Thomas)

 CRN 22637 HNRS 20045 | TR 10:50 AM - 12:05 PM